 right, even with the Christmas lights turned on.

-One of the years that I ran for Allentown City Council, something
+One of the years that I played there, something

 happened at the rink, I don’t remember what, that inspired me to write the

 following.
 I gave a copy of it to Ric, the owner and he had it pinned up

 on his corkboard for years before he sold the old barn and they turned it into

 a banquet facility.
 Ric and I thought this was funny:

 Four score and seven years ago, I first skated at the Ice